gugabfigueiredo/rules-of-the-game/legislation/constitution/general.md

 ## Preamble

-We the People, in Order to uphold the values agreed upon in the [Declaration], do ordain and establish this Constitution of The Free People.
+We the People, by mutual agreement, in Order to uphold the values and objectives agreed upon in the [Declaration], do ordain and establish this Constitution of The Free People.

 ## Article I